Machine Intelligence on Wireless Edge Networks: Results

-Every resistor in an electrical circuit, by virtue of the fluctuation-dissipation theorem, produces fluctuating thermal noise voltages, referred to as Johnson-Nyquist noise, across its terminals \cite{nyquist1928thermal}.
-The Johnson noise voltage $\Delta v^{(\text{th})}(t)$ across a resistor $R$ at time $t$ is a white noise random process with mean $0$ and variance $4kTR\Delta f$ where $\Delta f$ is the bandwidth of frequencies allowed by the circuit, $k$ is the Boltzmann constant, and $T$ is the temperature of the resistor.
+\paragraph{Noise} Every resistor in an electrical circuit, by virtue of the fluctuation-dissipation theorem, produces fluctuating thermal noise voltages, referred to as Johnson-Nyquist noise, across its terminals \cite{nyquist1928thermal}.
+The Johnson noise voltage $\Delta v^{(\text{th})}(t)$ across a resistor $R$ at time $t$ is a random white noise with mean $0$ and variance $4kTR\Delta f$ where $\Delta f$ is the bandwidth of frequencies allowed by the circuit, $k$ is the Boltzmann constant, and $T$ is the temperature of the resistor.

-\subsubsection{Mixing in RF circuits}
+\paragraph{Mixing in RF circuits}

 Active mixers called Gilbert cells \cite{gilbert1968precise} can perform exact multiplication of two RF waveforms $w(t)$ and $x(t)$ to produce the output $y(t) = w(t) x(t)$.
 The downside is that they are composed of transistors and need to be driven actively.
 Passive mixers, such as the diode ring mixer, on the other hand, consume no energy to be operated but tend to perform only approximate multiplication.
 For weight and activation signals $w(t),x(t)$, the diode ring mixer operates as follows: